John Oster: Gateshead must stop panicking late in games

 Gateshead midfielder John Oster has urged the team "stop panicking" after conceding twice in the final 15 minutes for three successive matches.

-In Saturday's league game with Salisbury, the Heed held on to win 3-2.
+In Saturday's league game with Salisbury,

 "We've done really well up to a point but one goal goes in and all of sudden panic sets in," he told BBC Newcastle.